-Internationally acclaimed Kansas native, bass Scott Conner has been lauded by major critics and audiences as an extraordinary talent on the rise.
-Mr. Conner’s warm, flexible voice and elegant stature brings proficiency in a wide range of repertoire, including Mozart, Rossini, Handel, Donizetti and Verdi.
-Originally from Olathe Kansas, Mr. Conner has in recent years ascended into the international opera scene making significant debuts with the leading opera houses across North America, Europe and the United Kingdom.
+Internationally acclaimed, Kansas native, Scott Conner has been lauded by major critics and audiences as an extraordinary operatic bass.
+Mr. Conner’s warm, flexible voice and elegant stature brings proficiency in a wide range of repertoire, including Mozart, Rossini, Handel, Verdi and Wagner.
+Originally from Olathe Kansas, Mr. Conner has ascended into the international opera scene making significant debuts with the leading opera houses across North America, Europe and the United Kingdom.

 Scott Conner began the 2023-2024 season returning to The Metropolitan Opera for his sixth season performing Colline in La Boheme.
 He also joins the Jacksonville Symphony for his role debut as Zuniga in Bizet’s Carmen.
 During the summer, the bass makes a return to Santa Fe Opera as the Police Commissioner in Der Rosenkavalier.